Mar 31 2012

 Ever since childhood, we all want to know what grades we get on our report cards, and what these grades mean in terms of how well we are doing.
 We want to be evaluated based on parameters we understand and we can affect by our efforts.

-A key issue in manufacturing is consistency as we go from a shop to an department to an entire plant and to the company as a whole.
-We don’t want to use parameters in terms of which which excellent local performance can aggregate to poor global performance.
+A key issue in manufacturing is consistency as we go from a shop to a department to an entire plant and to the company as a whole.
+We don’t want to use parameters in terms of which excellent local performance can aggregate to poor global performance.
 Once performance measures are selected, the next challenge is to use them as a basis for management decisions that are in the best interest of the company while being fair and nonthreatening to employees.
 In particular, actions taken to improve one aspect of performance must not degrade another.
 In addition to these issues, in a lean environment, we need to consider the impact of improvement projects, before and after they are carried out.

 Measuring process compliance or results?